backend_setup.py

 Modular Resource Composition and Dependency Graphs

 Monolithic definitions become unmanageable as cloud environments scale.
 Adopting a factory pattern decouples networking, compute, and storage into discrete units.
 Explicitly mapping dependencies optimizes the execution graph and reduces plan generation timeouts.
-For detailed architectural patterns, refer to the implementation strategies in How to structure Python IaC projects for scale.
-Implicit depends_on chains cause cascading failures; always pass resource outputs directly.
+See How to structure Python IaC projects for scale for directory layout and module boundary recommendations.

 # network_factory.py